mpmckenna8/sdparks/README.md

-Switched boroughs with parks in app.js.
+Project to create a web app using data about San Diego area Parks and camp grounds.

+## Overview

+Began just plugging custom data into BootLeaf but changed quite a few things and moved things around.

+In the carto branch of this project I atempted to use the CartoDB layers API to display the parks and was somewhat successful.
+Though the layer does not show up with non-initial base-maps.
+Though the click event for popups does work so it may not be necessary to add and remove the layer each basemap change.
+The layer comes from https://mpmckenna8.cartodb.com/api/v2/viz/bf965a6a-486a-11e5-a399-0e018d66dc29/viz.json.

+It also implements a few features utilizing the CartoDB sql api like to find a few of the closest parks in the info window for campsites.
+After some research it seems the CartoDB api is just loading the layer as images as simply as possible with on click event which makes a call to cartoDB for the attributes in the popup.
+Need to decide how to deal with the parks attributes, Loading them all at one time would probably be easiest but also leave a lot of data in mmemory, so will attempt to request things from CartoDB as needed.

 Data to dos:
-  Switch typeahead with lunr.js for the little search functionality I guess just try putting stuff into cartoDB and looking at what their API will do for me.
+  I guess just try putting stuff into cartoDB and looking at what their API will do for me.

   Made an example CartoDB sql query for all the parks closest to a given point in the carto.js file in assets/js directory.

   For some good documentation as to the carto db sql api https://github.com/Vizzuality/CartoDB-Tutorials/blob/master/cartodb-js/basic_data_queries.md had some good examples.

 One idea is to show the closest parks to each given campsite, but should probably preprocess for that, a better thing would be to just show the closest parks and/or camps to the given user.
+Implemented but havent implemented the find closes parks feature.

 Style todos:
   Redo all the layer selecter things and legend and stuff.
+Style layer and maybe remove cartoDB legend from the cartoDB Project.

 For dissolve of parks on the